davidwrauch/lasso-regression/README.md

 Analytics assignment to determine which of 14 factors were most related to the net promoter score of users of a tech product.
 Uses the glmnet library in r.
+Cannot show results, but insights from this analysis were used to steer multiple experiments and design changes to a website.